 Join us to our hearing and discuss it with us!

 The EESC is organising a public hearing in the context of preparing an opinion on European philanthropy at the request of the Romanian Presidency.
 The hearing will focus on the following questions:

 - Which measures and initiatives should be taken at EU and national level to promote organised philanthropy?

 - How can the EU eliminate barriers within the internal market that are hindering the realisation of philanthropy's full potential?

 - How can philanthropy contribute to EU values, such as cohesion, social justice and European Policies, and to the competitiveness of the European economy?

 The results of the hearing will feed into the EESC’s work on the opinion.

 Hearing on the European Regional Development and Cohesion Policy – Cohesion policy for the period 2021-2027

 High-level conference on "The Multiannual Financial Framework post 2020: Challenges and opportunities" with the participation of representatives from the European Commission, the European Parliament and the Council presidency.

-The European Economic and Social Committee organises a panel discussion on "Sustainable Economy and Social Cohesion".
-The EESC as the consultative Committee for the European Union, in which European Social Partners as well as other organisations of civil society are represented, has adopted an opinion on the "Economy for the Common Good", that will be presented at the event by EESC rapporteur Carlos Trias Pintó.
-This is followed by a debate on political implementation and scientific concepts of alternative economic models.
+The European Economic and Social Committee organised a panel discussion on "Sustainable Economy and Social Cohesion".
+The EESC as the consultative Committee for the European Union, in which European Social Partners as well as other organisations of civil society have been represented, has adopted an opinion on the "Economy for the Common Good", that has been presented at the event by EESC rapporteur Carlos Trias Pintó.
+This was followed by a debate on political implementation and scientific concepts of alternative economic models.